-The National Fuel Gas Code, ANSI Z223.1 defines a confined space as a space whose volume is less than 50 cubic feet per 1,000 Btu per hour (4.8 m per kw) of the aggregate input rating of all appliances installed in that space and an unconfined space as a space whose volume is not less than 50 cubic feet per 1,000 Btu per hour (4.8 m per kw) of the aggregate input rating of all appliances installed in that space in which the appliances are installed\, through openings not furnished with doors, are considered a part of the unconfined space.
+The National Fuel Gas Code, ANSI Z223.1 defines a confined space as a space whose volume is less than 50 cubic feet per 1,000 Btu per hour (4.8 m3 per kw) of the aggregate input rating of all appliances installed in that space and an unconfined space as a space whose volume is not less than 50 cubic feet per 1,000 Btu per hour (4.8 m3 per kw) of the aggregate input rating of all appliances installed in that space.
+Rooms communicating directly with the space in which the appliances are installed, through openings not furnished with doors, are considered a part of the unconfined space.

-This heater shall not be installed in a confined space or unusually tight construction unless provisions are provided for adequate combustion and ventilation.
+This heater shall not be installed in a confined space or unusually tight construction unless provisions are provided for adequate combustion and ventilation air.

-\ Adjoining rooms are connecting only if there are doorless passageways or ventilation grills between them.
+Adjoining rooms are communicating only if there are doorless passageways or ventilation grills between them.